David Wilkie (artist): Achievements

 An elaborate Life of Sir David Wilkie, by Allan Cunningham, containing the painter's journals and his observant and well-considered "Critical Remarks on Works of Art", was published in 1843.
 Redgrave's Century of Painters of the English School and John Burnet's Practical Essays on the Fine Arts may also be referred to for a critical estimate of his works.
 A list of the exceptionally numerous and excellent engravings from his pictures will be found in The Art Union for January 1840.
 Apart from his skill as a painter Wilkie was an admirable etcher.
 The best of his plates, such as the Gentleman at his Desk (Laing, VII), the Pope examining a Censer (Laing, VIII), and the Seat of Hands (Laing, IV), are worthy to rank with the work of the greatest figure-etchers.
 During his lifetime he issued a portfolio of seven plates, and in 1875 David Laing catalogued and published the complete series of his etchings and dry-points, supplying the place of a few copper-plates that had been lost by reproductions, in his Etchings of David Wilkie and Andrew Geddes.

 Legacy

 Wilkie stood as godfather to the son of his fellow Academician William Collins.
 The boy was named after both men, and achieved fame as the novelist Wilkie Collins.
+One of Wilkie's paintings, Sir David Baird Discovering the Body of Sultan Tipoo Sahib, takes place at the battle which is the opening scene of Collins' novel, The Moonstone.